The Bohemian Girl (1936 film)

-The Bohemian Girl is a 1936 comedic feature film version of the opera The Bohemian Girl by Michael William Balfe.
+The Bohemian Girl is a 1936 American comedic feature film version of the opera The Bohemian Girl by Michael William Balfe.
 Directed by James W. Horne and Charles Rogers, it was produced at the Hal Roach Studios and stars Laurel and Hardy, and Thelma Todd in her final film role.
 This was the last of thirteen pictures of Mae Busch and Oliver Hardy together.
 This was also the only appearance of Darla Hood in a full-length feature produced by Hal Roach.

 Plot

 A group of gypsy caravans set up on the edge of a wood.
 They realise they are camped on the estate of Count Arnheim who will not tolerate their presence.
 The gypsies sing and dance to entertain themselves.

 Stanley Laurel and Oliver Hardy are the misfit pair of Gypsies in the group.
-When hen-pecked Oliver is out pickpocketing, fortune-telling or attending his zither lessons, his wife (Mae Busch) has an affair with Devilshoof (Antonio Moreno).
-A cruel nobleman, Count Arnheim (William P. Carleton), persecutes the Gypsies, who are forced to flee, but Mrs. Hardy, in revenge for Devilshoof being lashed on the Count's orders, kidnaps the Count's daughter, Arline (Darla Hood), and Mrs. Hardy fools Hardy into thinking she is their daughter, since he believes everything she tells him.
+When hen-pecked Oliver is out pickpocketing, fortune-telling or attending his zither lessons, his wife has an affair with Devilshoof.
+A cruel nobleman, Count Arnheim, persecutes the Gypsies, who are forced to flee, but Mrs. Hardy, in revenge for Devilshoof being lashed on the Count's orders, kidnaps the Count's daughter, Arline, and Mrs. Hardy fools Hardy into thinking she is their daughter, since he believes everything she tells him.
 She soon elopes with Devilshoof, and leaves Oliver and "Uncle" Stanley holding the toddler.
 Arline is too young to remember her old life.

 Twelve years later, the Gypsies return to Arnheim's estate.
-When grown-up Arline (Jacqueline Wells) accidentally trespasses in Arnheim's garden, she recognises the place and Arnheim's voice, but is arrested by the captain of the guard (Jimmy Finlayson) and sentenced to a lashing.
+When grown-up Arline accidentally trespasses in Arnheim's garden, she recognises the place and Arnheim's voice, but is arrested by the captain of the guard and sentenced to a lashing.
 Stan and Oliver try to save her, but Stan is too drunk and both are arrested.
 Just as Arline is stripped in order to be lashed, she is rescued in time by Arnheim, who recognizes a medallion she wears and a family birthmark, and both try to rescue Stan and Oliver.
 It is too late though: Laurel and Hardy had already been worked over in the torture chamber: Hardy emerges stretched to a height of eight feet, while Stan has been crushed to only a few feet tall and the captain of the guard just stands yelling and moaning.